Anna02malai/Rivulet_2_0/README.md

    This is a research problem at its preliminary stage which involves a novel approach of navigating gantry system Robots (like Rivulet) in Centre pivot irrigation system using SLAM.
 Rivulet is a in-house robot developed by a team of 4 members for senior design at UD in Ag-Cypher Lab.
 THe idea is to further attach a custom built (3m radius sensor footprint) on the robot to collect data in a circular Centre pivot field while it is irrigating.
 This is a modular design which is very feasible for adding custom sprayers and other kinds of machinery and sensors for various agricultural purposes.

-   So the basic step was to make it fully functional and atuonomous in the centre pivot. \
+   So the basic step was to make it fully functional and autonomous in the centre pivot.

 ### Brief of my Work: